 Our open-source software is already being utilised by the industry, including WHONet and point of care devices to enhance their data management.

-You can also chain Tempr's together which allows you to perform an additional action based on the results of the previous Tempr.
-This is beneficial if you would like to create a record in your EMR and then use the ID of that record you have created in another request, to update a surveillance system for example.
+You can also chain Tempr's together, which allows you to perform an additional action based on the results of the previous Tempr.
+This is beneficial if you would like to create a record in your EMR and then use the ID of said record in another request, for example to update a surveillance system.

 Open Interop allows you to transmit data in a number of ways:

 - HTTP requests in JSON format, this includes HL7 FHIR (available at release)

 - HTTP requests in XML format (Planned Q1 2020)

 - Streamed TCP socket data (Planned Q1 2020)

 - Streamed UDP socket data (Planned Q1 2020)

 You can optionally choose to store the request and response of these transmissions – therefore, storing the data that is transmitted to the platform (though purely for debugging purposes).
 When used in a production environment, the interoperability layer does not persist data that is passed through it.